brutdefut/ficisertligi/_posts/2025-05-01-cragganmore-distillers-edition.md

 <p id="english"></p>

 Founded in 1869 by John Smith, Cragganmore Distillery is now owned by Diageo and is part of the Classic Malt Selection.
-Launched in 1997, The Distillers’ Edition is a limited special release, and this bottle’s batch number is CggD-6568.
+Launched in 1997, The Distillers Edition is a limited special release, and this bottle’s batch number is CggD-6568.

 Nose: dark fruits, vanilla, hint of pine honey and apple.
 Palate: nutmeg, figs, plums, spice, smooth and sweet.